 - Wash your vehicle and wax all painted surfaces (except matte painted surfaces).
-Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ➡ P. 49 - Place your vehicle on its center stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (≥ P. 55) to prevent discharge.
-Fully charge the battery and then place it in a shaded, well-ventilated area.
+Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 55 - Place your vehicle on its center stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (≥ P. 60) to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area. - If you leave the battery in place, disconnect the negative terminal to prevent discharge.